pengu-k/pengu-k/README.md

 ## Hi😊
-💻...  currently still working on eccomerce website
+💻...  currently working on eccomerce website
 💚💛💛: There are a lot of things I'd like to learn and try these days hehe

 **Princess Merida:**